almogzur/TravelGames.club/toto.md

    add new componenet to ovraly the imge on the 90% screen onclick e add new fev icon to push to user data fix serch css mobile and desk
+creat a new catrgort producat categoy and travel gategort move back to top bar and puf serch i  it

 * profile
    side bar css on mobile